Edit

 Unit testing in Office Add-ins

 Unit tests check your add-in's functionality without requiring network or service connections, including connections to the Office application.
 Unit testing server-side code, and client-side code that does not call the Office JavaScript APIs, is the same in Office Add-ins as it is in any web application, so it requires no special documentation.
 But client-side code that calls the Office JavaScript APIs is challenging to test.
-To solve these problems, we have created a library to simplify the creation of mock Office objects in unit tests: Office-Addin-Mock.
+To solve these problems, we created a library to simplify the creation of mock Office objects in unit tests: Office-Addin-Mock.
 The library makes testing easier in the following ways:

 Prerequisites